A powerful book about the lessons of a well-lived life cut short

 Note: This is a reader supported blog, so some of the links to books in this article will earn us a commission.

-At its most basic level, The Last Lecture is about a teacher living out the last few months of his life while trying to leave a legacy to his young children.
+At its most basic level, The Last Lecture (buy on Amazon) is about a teacher living out the last few months of his life while trying to leave a legacy to his young children.
 It’s a sad book about goodbyes, but also a powerful and sobering reminder to pursue your dreams.

 The Last Lecture acts as a concise list of life lessons from someone who lived a “normal” but successful life.
 These lessons cover wide-ranging topics including time, relationships, careers, hard work, teaching and parenting.